Frequently Asked Questions

 Our registration partner is Eventbrite.com.
 They make registration a fast and simple process.

-Registration opens at midnight on December 5th.
+General Registration opens at midnight on November 29th.

 To register once registration is open, click on the Register button to the right of this screen.